Become a SAR Volunteer

 • Upon receipt of your completed application packet, the Sheriff’s Office will conduct both a criminal and Department of Motor Vehicle background check.
 You must pass a driving record review and criminal history background check.
 Candidates who wish to be considered for this position must include an accurate driver’s license number and state of origin on their application under the Personal Information section.

-• If selected for the next phase of the application process, you will be required to attend an informational meeting, complete a physical fitness test, and undergo a personal interview with Sheriff’s Office and SAR staff.
+• If selected for the next phase of the application process, you will be required to attend an informational meeting, complete a physical fitness test, and undergo a personal interview with the Sheriff’s Office and SAR staff.

 • Final candidates will be required to submit to a urine test for drug screening.